pop-team/pop-win/INSTALL.md

 	stty -F /dev/ttyUSB0

 The SensorProxy class of POPWin will try to reset the value to 115200 but this does apparently not work each time.

-- It seems that the upload of a program on the mote does not succeed each time (this problem appeared with contiki 2.6).
-The upload may have to be repeated many times ... annoying.

-	*	    Zolertia   xm1000
-	bourqui     ok
-	2.6         random
-	2.7         random
-	master      untested

 ### Problem
 Cannot compile application with Contiki 2.6: